-Dermatologic Solution Tresaderm® is a topical treatment of certain skin and ear inflammations on dogs and cats caused by bacteria and fungus.
-Both acute and chronic forms of these skin disorders respond to treatment with Tresaderm®, including ringworm.
-Convenient drop form contains an antifungal, corticosteroid and a broad spectrum antibiotic.
-Active ingredients: Thiabendazole, Dexamethasone, Neomycin.
-Made in USA.
+Tresaderm® solution is a dermatologic topical treatment for certain skin and ear inflammations on dogs and cats caused by bacteria and fungus.
+Both acute and chronic forms of these skin disorders, including ringworm, respond to treatment.
+Tresaderm® for dogs and cats contains a corticosteroid, antifungal, and a broad-spectrum antibiotic.
+Active ingredients are Thiabendazole, Dexamethasone, and Neomycin.

-Before treating the ear canal with Dermatologic Solution Tresaderm®, remove wax secretions, foreign materials and crust which may be associated with dermatoses affecting other parts of the body.
-The container nozzle safely allows partial insertion into the ear canal for ease of administration.
+Before treating the ear canal, remove wax secretions, foreign materials, and crust, which may be associated with dermatoses affecting other parts of the body.
+The container nozzle safely allows partial insertion into the ear canal, enabling administration of Tresaderm® as ear drops.
 The amount to apply and the frequency of treatment are dependent upon the severity and extent of the lesions.

 Disposal of Unused Prescription Medications